Dan Mangan: More or Less

 In the fall of 2018, Mangan released his fifth full length, More or Less, on Arts & Crafts and City Slang.
 The album featured production and mixing by Drew Brown (Beck, Charlotte Gainsbourg, Blonde Redhead), with producer Simone Felice (Lumineers, Vance Joy, Jade Bird) producing two songs ("Fool For Waiting" and "Troubled Mind"), which were mixed and engineered by Ryan Hewitt (Lumineers, Avett Brothers, Vance Joy).

 Adam Feibel wrote for Exclaim!
 Magazine, "In stark contrast with the intricate, full-bodied arrangements of Mangan's last couple records, More or Less is so deliberately soft, warm, cozy and minimal that it makes even Nice, Nice, Very Nice sound loud and busy."
 Feibel goes on to say, "The sleeper hit here is "Lay Low," a song about taking time for yourself that, fittingly, features almost nothing but Mangan's own voice — and even then it's barely more than a whisper.
 It could be chilling if it wasn't so comforting.
 And while "Troubled Mind" is undoubtedly boisterous, it's the outlier."
 About "Troubled Mind" Mangan has said "...it’s funny.
 It’s pretty upbeat, but the lyrical content is not exactly sunny, shiny or lovey-dovey, so at first you never know how it’s gonna be received...it’s really cool to see people gravitate towards it."

 About the album as a whole, Mangan says, "“witnessing birth, and in some ways rebirth.
 It’s about feeling disconnected from a popular identity and becoming acclimated to a new one.
 It’s about raising kids in a turbulent world.
 It’s about unanswerable questions and kindness and friendship and fear.”

 In April 2019, Mangan, "the man known as the nicest guy on the Vancouver music scene" performed two songs ("Troubled Mind" and "Just Fear") from the album on Jimmy Kimmel Live!

 Being Somewhere

 In April 2022 he released the non-album single "In Your Corner (for Scott Hutchison)", a tribute to Frightened Rabbit bandleader Scott Hutchison following his death in 2018.
 He followed up in July with "Fire Escape", the video for which starred actor Steven Ogg as a personification of a self-critical inner voice taunting and tormenting Mangan.

 Both songs were eventually announced as part of the tracklisting for his seventh studio album, Being Somewhere.
+The album was released in 2022, and was shortlisted for the 2023 Polaris Music Prize.

+In 2024 he released Being Elsewhere Mix, an album inspired by mixtapes which blended rerecorded acoustic versions of some songs from Being Somewhere with several songs he had already released as standalone singles, including "Say When", "Sleep on the Floor" and "Find New Ways".